tri3amy/recommendation-system/README.md

 *The app will open automatically in your browser at `http://localhost:8501`.*

 Live Demo
-You can try the recommendation system directly in your browser without installing anything!
-[Click here to access the live app on Streamlit Cloud](https://recommendation-system-9ucxqndqwrufsehz588peg.streamlit.app/)
+You can try the recommendation system directly in your browser [Click here to access the live app on Streamlit Cloud](https://recommendation-system-9ucxqndqwrufsehz588peg.streamlit.app/)

 ---